lachlanmichalski/Python-projects/README.md

 ii) CryptoCurrency reddit forum Word2Vec - Retrieve comments and replies from the Daily Discussion subreddit until inception in April 2019.
 Feed this text data into Word2Vec and cluster words together to see similar words from this subreddit.
 Can use bi-grams and tri-grams.

+iii) Quarterly financial ratio funtion WRDS - Python function that returns 71 (59) TTM quarterly financial ratios for listed US (global) firms utilising data from WRDS.
+Financial ratios utilisied in my first PhD paper.

-iii) MVP website for corporate credit rating prediction - Uses Flask and DigitalOcean (Paper - https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3788037)
+iv) MVP website for corporate credit rating prediction - Uses Flask and DigitalOcean (Paper - https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3788037)